ghas-lab-templates/exercises/labs.md

 7. The page will redirected to the `Configurations` page.
 Click on the `Apply to` dropdown and select `All repositories`.
 There will be a prompt for confirmation, select `Apply`.

 ![alt text](images/applytoallrepos.png)

+### Lab - Dependency Graph

+(Instructor notes: Go through Dependency Graph Module here???)

+1. Navigate to the Dependency Graph at the repository level

+(TO DO: Add GIF)

+2. Navigate to Dependencies at the Organisation level

+(TO DOL Add GIF)

+### Lab - Dependency Submission API